gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 Upon cluster creation, there are several settings that are network related.
 For example, the address space for Pods has to be defined.
 In this case, it is a `/16` subnet that includes a total of 65.536 hosts.
 However, that does not imply that you can easily use all addresses at the same point in time.

-As part of the K8s network setup, the `/16` network is divided into smaller subnets and each node gets a distinct subnet.
+As part of the Kubernetes network setup, the `/16` network is divided into smaller subnets and each node gets a distinct subnet.
 The size of this subnet defaults to `/24`.
 It can also be specified (but not changed later).

 Now, as you create more nodes, you have a total of 256 subnets that can be assigned to nodes, thus limiting the total number of nodes of this cluster to 256.